kaunel85/ong-bylaws/bylaws.md

 30. Officers will submit a Transition Report to the Executive Committee prior to vacating their office.

-31. The length of term for each officer shall be one calendar year, as defined as December to December, unless otherwise decided by a vote of 66% of the Active Chapter.
+31. The length of term for each officer shall be one calendar year, as defined as March to March excepting the President and Vice President who's terms are defined November to November, unless otherwise decided by a vote of 66% of the Active Chapter.

 32. No officer shall receive payment for his duties or service.

 ## ARTICLE IV: ELECTIONS

-### Executive Elections

-33. Executive elections shall take place no later than the first chapter meeting in November.
+33. Officer elections shall take place no later than the first chapter meeting in March.
+Presidential and Vice-Presidential elections shall take place no later than the Second chapter meeting in November.
-Executive Officer installations shall occur no earlier than two (2) weeks after the elections a nd no later than the last meeting of the current academic term.
+Installations shall occur no earlier than two (2) weeks after the elections and no later than the last meeting of the current academic term.

-34. Nominations for Executive positions will open three (3) weeks prior to the election date and close one week prior to the election date.
+34. Nominations for President and Vice President will open three (3) chapter meetings prior to the election date.
+Nominations will be open for two (2) chapter meetings prior to the election date.
+Nominations will be open until they are closed to begin election procedure.

+35. The nomination process will be as follows:
+A nomination is made and seconded by members in chapter or submitted to a member of the Executive Committee.
+The nomination must be accepted by the nominee.
-35. A self-nomination process will be followed, by signing and returning a letter of intent to run for Executive Positions.
-There is no limitation to how many intent forms can be signed throughout the nomination period.
+There is no limitation to how many nominations may be submitted throughout the nomination period.

-36. Each self-nomination shall be endorsed by a voting member inside chapter meetings in order for the member to proceed to the balloting stage.
+36. Self-nominations are permitted in chapter or in submission to the Executive Committee.

-37. In order to be eligible to proceed to the balloting stage for an Executive position, a Member must meet the following criteria:
+37. In order to be eligible to proceed to the election stage for a position in addition to Title XI: section 113.1 of The Code, a Member must meet the following criteria:
-    1. Have no unexcused absences from chapter meetings each semester
-    2. Attend at least 1 Phikeia meeting each semester
-    3. Be in good financial standing with the chapter
+    1. Be in good financial standing with the chapter
-    4. Have a minimum semester or cumulative GPA of 7 or higher or be on the first level of the scholarship program
-    5. Attend all mandatory events unless valid excuse given.

-38. Phikeia in good standing with the Pallas Committee are eligible to proceed to the balloting stage pending their initiation.

-39. Executive platforms are mandatory, and must be submitted 7 days before the election date in the form of a written document.
-Failure to submit a platform will result in the removal of a nomination.

-40. The Vice President will make all platforms available to the Chapter at least 48 hours prior to the election.

-41. Each Executive candidate will be allotted a 5 minute speech period and 3 minute question period during the chapter meeting.

-42. Speech order will follow in alphabetical last name order (as listed on the ballot).

-43. All final ballot voting will be conducted inside the chapter meeting using secret ballots prepared by the Vice President.
-The President and Warden shall act as Elections Returns officers unless they are involved in the election.

-44. The number of valid ballots (including spoils) for each final ballot must reach quorum.

-45. The order for Executive elections shall be as follows:
-    1. President
-    2. Vice President
-    3. Treasurer
-    4. Recruitment Chairman
-    5. Secretary

-46. For an Executive candidate to be elected he must obtain a majority vote of the Active Members in attendance.

-47. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the ballot and another round of voting will occur with the remaining candidates.
-This will repeat until a majority is reached.

-48. Is there are only two candidates remaining and a tie vote occurs, an additional two (2) minute speech or question period (at the choice of the candidate) will be provided for both candidates before another round of voting.

-49. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.

-50. Active Members may not hold more than one Chapter Officer position in addition to an Executive Officer position, unless appointed by the Executive Committee or unless the Chapter size is less than 25 eligible members.

-### General Elections

-51. General Elections will take place at the end of each calendar year, on the date set by the Executive Committee by the second meeting of the fall semester.

-52. Nominations for General Officer positions will open three weeks prior to the election date and end one week prior to the election date.

-53. A self-nominating process will be followed, by signing a letter of intent to run for general officer positions.
-There are no limitations on the number of intent forms that can be signed throughout the nomination period.

-54. Each self-nomination shall be endorsed inside the chapter meeting in order for the Member to proceed to the balloting stage.

-55. Eligibility for General Election Nomination(s), in addition to Title XI: section 113.1 of The Code, shall be as follows:
-    1. Be an Active Member of Ontario Gamma.
-    2. Have no more than one (1) unexcused absence from Chapter meetings or mandatory events during the current and previous academic terms as well as attend at least one (1) Phikeia meeting in each of these two terms.
-    3. Adherence to the self-nomination process as outlined:
-       1. Completion of a General Officer Nomination Form:
-          - One (1) other Active Member must endorse the form.
-          - Once signed, the Form is submitted, in person, to the Vice President.
-          - Only one form per position, per Active Member, may be submitted.
-    4. Be considered at least a part time student by McMaster University for the past two academic terms.
-    If the member participated in a work term in any of the two semesters leading up to the nomination stage, the work term will count as a full course load.
-    5. Have posted an average GPA of 5 or better during the two semesters leading up to the elections.
+    2. Have posted an average GPA of 5 or better during the two semesters leading up to the elections.
        1. If two semesters’ McMaster transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
        2. In the event the member was on a co-op work term, his most recent transcripts will be used.
-    6. Be in good financial standing with The Chapter.
-    7. If an Active Member is not eligible for General Elections, as determined by the above, he may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
+    3. If an Active Member is not eligible for General Elections, as determined by the above, he may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
        1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
        The decision of the chosen body is final.